red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/event-generation-and-matching.rst

     Success 3

-With this you can now build pretty powerful matching patterns!
+With this you can build powerful matching patterns.